Dyer Arts Center

 From the NYS Thruway:

+Take Exit 46.
+Immediately after exiting, get on I-390 North.
 Take Exit 13 (Hylan Drive).
-Take a left onto Hylan Dr. and continue north to Jefferson Road (Route 252).
-Then and take a left at the light.
+Turn left onto Hylan Dr. and continue north to Jefferson Road (Route 252).
+Turn left at the light.
 Proceed west a short distance to the main campus.
-Turn left onto campus at Lowenthal Road at the stop light just after the Radisson Inn. - After entering campus:
+Turn left onto campus at Lowenthal Road at the stop light just after the Radisson Inn.

 At the first stop sign (end of Lowenthal Road), you will be facing Lyndon Baines Johnson (LBJ) Hall.
 Make a left turn onto Andrews Memorial Drive and then a right turn onto Lyon Crescent.
-There are signs for visitor parking and also twenty minute parking is allowed in designated spaces with flashers turned on.
+There are signs for visitor parking and also 20-minute parking is allowed in designated spaces with flashers turned on.
 As you enter the front doors of LBJ, the gallery is located on the first floor just off the lobby to the right.

 Giving